OnePlaceSolutions/EmailColumnsPnP/README.md

     > ![](./README-Images/image1.png)

-3. (SharePoint Online Only) (Multi-Tenant supported) [The latest PnP.PowerShell](https://pnp.github.io/powershell/articles/installation.html) installed on the machine you are running the script from.
+3. (SharePoint Online Only) (Multi-Tenant supported) [PnP.PowerShell](https://pnp.github.io/powershell/articles/installation.html) installed on the machine you are running the script from.
 You can run the below command in PowerShell (as Administrator) to install it.

     Install new PnP.PowerShell Cmdlets:
     ```